Updated May 15, 2023

-Cheat sheet MySQL has an extensive library, scalable, extendable, interactive and contains many in-built methods to compute common operations.
-There are different commands available to perform command line operations and each command has both short and long form.
-The long form is not a case-sensitive but the short form is case-sensitive.
-Below are the Cheat sheet MySQL commands mentioned which perform different kinds of operations:
+Cheatsheet MySQL has an extensive library, scalable, extendable, and interactive, and contains many in-built methods to compute common operatioDifferent commands areands available to perform command-line operate; each command has both short and long-form.
+The long form is not case-sensitive, but the short form is case-sensitive.
+Below are the Cheatsheet MySQL commands mentioned, which perform different kinds of operations:

 |help, \h, \?||It will display the available MySQL commands|